 Brand Switching Matrix

 The Brand Switching Matrix is a 2x2 matrix used to analyze customer loyalty and brand switching behavior.
-It helps marketers and financial analysts understand how customers are likely to respond to changes in product offerings, pricing, and other factors.
+It helps businesses understand how customers move between brands over time, providing insights into retention rates and competitive dynamics.

-At a very high level, the Brand Switching Matrix is used in the context of marketing, finance.
+At a very high level, the Brand Switching Matrix is used in the context of business, marketing.

 Want to try this template?